lokinski/FridgeManager/README.md

 ## Configuration

-If you want to configure the application, go to `docker-compose.yml` and change environment variables you want.
+To configure the application, go to `docker-compose.yml` and change environment variables you want.

 | Variable | Description |
 | -------- | ----------- |